 Also, the British Virgin Islands doesn’t have any data retention laws, which means it never collects its users’ data.

 But that’s not all!
-It erases all the connections between your actual IP address and online identity, making it a cheap VPN to block ISP tracking.
+It erases all the connections between your actual IP address and online identity.

 - Surfshark is the best budget VPN